RickDW/manim-revealjs/README.md

 ## Installation
 The Python package can be installed by running the command `pip install manim-revealjs`.
 To start using the Revealjs plugin in your slide deck you only need to include a `<script src="manim.js">`in your HTML file.
 The `manim.js` file can be found in the `src/reveal_plugin/` directory.
 In the next section it will be explained how you can add generated videos to the slide deck.

+## Demo

+Once everything is installed you can run the demo that is provided in the `examples/showcase` directory.

 ## How to use the plugins
 To add Manim animations to your presentation you first need to render them.
 In order to make the integration with Reveal.js as smooth as possible you can use the Manim plugin's `PresentationScene`.
-There are no major differences with the normal `Scene` that you're used to, except for the `PresentationScene`'s `end_fragment`() method.
-If this method is called in the scene's `construct`() method it means there will be a pause in the animation when it is displayed in the slide deck. **Important:** every `construct`() you define **needs** to end with an `end_fragment`() call to correctly handle the animation.
+There are no major differences with the normal `Scene` that you're used to, except for the `PresentationScene`'s `end_fragment()` method.
+If this method is called in the scene's `construct()` method it means there will be a pause in the animation when it is displayed in the slide deck. **Important:** every `construct()` you define **needs** to end with an `end_fragment()` call to correctly handle the animation.

 Once the animations have been rendered, you can link them in your slide deck.
 Here you have two options: either you display the animations fullscreen as the background of a slide, or you add them along with the rest of the objects in your slides.